 The most common language spoken in Stockton is English.
 Other important languages spoken here include Italian and Spanish.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 4 residents per square mile, is less crowded than 98.5% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 4 people per square mile living here, this neighborhood is less crowded than 98.5% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Of particular note, 6.0% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than Ä¢¹½ÊÓÆµ found in 95.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the neighborhood has more French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.6% of this neighborhood's residents have French Canadian ancestry.